Today’s Best Mortgage Rates in Canada

 Equitable Bank Prime Rate

-Currently, Equitable Bank’s Prime Rate is 5.45%, as of September 8th this year.
-Most lender’s Prime Rate will be the same or very similar.
+As of Friday, May 23, 2025, Equitable Bank’s prime rate is .
+Most lenders’ Prime Rates will be the same or very similar.
 The Prime Rate is a benchmark used by lenders to determine how much risk a certain customer represents.
 For example, often lenders will quote a rate that is Prime plus or minus a spread (e.g. +/- 1%).
 This will determine the rate on several lending products, particularly mortgages.

 Equitable Bank 5-Year Fixed and Variable Rate History

 Below is a breakdown of Equitable Bank’s 5-year rates over the last couple of years.
-In general, Equitable Bank’s rates have followed the trends of other conventional A-lenders over the last few years.
-Rates are expected to rise in line with the Bank of Canada’s interest rate decisions throughout the last quarter of 2022.
+Equitable Bank’s rates have generally followed the trends of other conventional A-lenders over the last few years.
+Rates are expected to change in line with Bank of Canada’s interest rate decisions.

 Equitable Bank Mortgage Products

-Equitable Bank has a reasonable range of mortgage products for consumer borrowers, including fixed and adjustable rate mortgages, plus a number of reverse mortgages.
-Additionally, Equitable Bank offers several prime mortgage solutions for alternative income situations, such as individuals who are salaried with commission and those who are self-employed.
-These fall under Equitable Bank’s EQB Evolution Suite®.
+Equitable Bank offers a range of mortgage products for consumer borrowers, including fixed and adjustable-rate mortgages.
+It is also one of only two banks in Canada to offer reverse mortgages.
+Additionally, Equitable Bank offers several mortgage solutions for alternative income situations, such as individuals who are salaried with a commission and those who are self-employed.

 EQB Evolution Suite®